 The Complainant is the owner of the DHL Mark.
 It holds several registrations for the DHL Mark around the world and in Viet Nam.
 Additionally many prior UDRP panels have found the DHL Mark to be well-known internationally.
-The Domain Name consists of the DHL Mark in its entirety with the addition of the words “chuyen phat nhanh” meaning “express delivery”.
+The Domain Name consists of the DHL Mark in its entirety with the addition of the words “chuyen phat nhanh quoc te” meaning “international express delivery”.
 This addition does not serve to distinguish the Domain Name from the DHL Mark.

 The Respondent is not commonly known by the Domain Name nor has it conducted a legitimate business under the Domain Name.
 The Complainant has not authorized or licensed the Respondent to use the DHL Mark.
 There is no noncommercial use of the Domain Name.
-The Domain Name is used by the Respondent to operate a website that falsely displays the DHL Mark and purports to operate a delivery service under the DHL brand.
+The Domain Name is used by the Respondent to operate a website that falsely displays the DHL Mark and offers international express delivery services.
 This use does not amount to a bona fide offering of goods and services from the Domain Name.

 Given the reputation of the Complainant’s well-known DHL Mark and the prominent display of the DHL Mark on the Respondent’s Website, it is inconceivable that the Respondent registered the Domain Name unaware of the Complainant’s rights.
-The Domain Name revolves to a website which appears to offer delivery and logistics services under the Complainant’s DHL Mark.
+The Domain Name revolves to a website which offers international express delivery under the Complainant’s DHL Mark.
 By using the Domain Name, the Respondent is attempting to intentionally attract for commercial gain Internet users to its website by creating a likelihood of confusion with the Complainant’s DHL Mark.
 This conduct amounts to registration and use of the Domain Name in bad faith.